Promoting Tolerance to Peanut in High-Risk Children (LEAP)

 The primary aim of our study is to determine which is the best strategy for reducing peanut allergy, early high dose consumption of peanut protein or avoidance.
 Secondary aims are to compare the development of sensitisation to peanuts, the development of tree nut allergy at age 5, sensitisation to control allergens (house dust mite and egg) and immunological assays.

-This randomized parallel group study will enroll high risk infants.
-Half the children will be randomised to early high dose consumption of peanut snack between age 4-11 months and the other half will be randomized to complete dietary peanut avoidance.
+This randomized parallel group study enrolled high risk infants.
+Half the children were randomised to early high dose consumption of peanut snack between age 4-11 months and the other half were randomized to complete dietary peanut avoidance.
 All 640 study participants were enrolled as of May 2009.
-The total study will last 7 years with study closure anticipated in 2014.
-We intend to freeze serum and cells in all children at four different time points during the course of the study.

 Immunological assays will focus on alterations in the function of peanut-specific T cells (cytokine production, precursor cell frequency), the development of regulatory T cells subsets, the importance of IgE dependent facilitated antigen presentation and the development of IgG4 as a “blocking antibody.”
 Peptide specific IgE and IgG epitopes in the different tolerant and allergic states will also be studied.
-This 7 year study will include a 2 year enrollment period and 5 years intervention.
 This will allow us to address both the clinical and immunological specificity of oral tolerance induction, study the underlying mechanisms of oral tolerance and provide a new strategy to prevent allergic disease.

 Du Toit G, Roberts G, Sayre P, Turcanu V, Fisher HR, Broide D, Nirenstein L, Radulovic S, Stephens A, Seyfert-Margolis V, Nasser N, Murphy S, The Immune Tolerance Network ITN032AD Study Group, Lack G. Induction Of Tolerance Through Early Introduction Of Peanut In High-Risk Children, The LEAP Study.
 (Abstract #84) 2010 AAAAI Annual Meeting, New Orleans, LA, February 26 - March 2, 2010.